 When evidence indicates that a student has improperly used a technical facility, an appropriate supervisor (faculty or staff member) may take appropriate action reflecting the seriousness of the infraction, ranging from a verbal warning to, but not beyond, denial of use of the facility.
 If coursework may have been plagiarized, the supervisor will also inform all concerned faculty members, who may take action as described in the procedures for handling cases alleged infractions of academic honesty.

-E. Practice Learning Environment Component
+E. Practice Learning Experience Component

 |NURS310 Professional Nursing Perspectives||4||4||2||6|